How Schibsted Successfully Combined Multiple IT Departments

 - Effective support of decision-makers using the clear overview in Ardoq to identify areas to improve, invest, and see potential risk.

-- Ability to crowdsource information across the organization to gain a complete, accurate overview of governance
+- Ability to crowdsource information across the organization to gain a complete, accurate overview for governance

 Schibsted

-When Schibsted needed to transform their organization, merging their many entities into one, their several IT departments, which had different approaches to work, needed to become a single department with several portfolios.
+Schibsted needed to transform their organization, merging their many entities into one.
+This meant complex IT consolidation for several departments.
+These teams had different approaches to work but needed to align as a single department overseeing several portfolios.

 To make this transformation, they needed a complete overview of their entire architecture and a way to track and maintain their many applications.